AsterixhDev/worldtime/README.md

 How to install as an app (PWA)

 1. If your browser supports PWA install, the site will show an install prompt in Settings or near the address bar.
-2. Click “Install” and follow the browser prompts to add TerraTemps to your device.
+2. Click “Install” and follow the browser prompts to add WorldTimeSage to your device.
-3. Once installed, TerraTemps behaves like a native app and can be launched from your app list.
+3. Once installed, WorldTimeSage behaves like a native app and can be launched from your app list.

 Accessibility and keyboard usage